Stjaertfena/lab-2-undoing-changes/README.md

 - [ ] Rewrite a public history

 ### Amend last commit
-1. __Fork__ and __clone__ [THIS](https://github.com/Stjaertfena/assignment-2-app) repo, and create a new branch off `develop`
+1. __Fork__ and __clone__ [THIS](https://github.com/Stjaertfena/assignment-2-app) repo, and create a new branch off `develop` (name it whatever you like)
-1. Edit [/src/index.html](./src/index.html) by changing the content of the first paragraph.
-Add the change and commmit it, make sure to write a bad commit message (the idea is to rewrite this later); don't push your change to remote.
+1. Edit the `/src/index.html` file (in the cloned repo) by changing the content of the first paragraph (write whatever you like).
+Add the change and commmit it, make sure to write a **_bad_** commit message (the idea is to rewrite this later); don't push your change to remote!
 1. **Note** the unique commit hash for the just created commit, for example using:
   ```
   $ git show HEAD --no-patch
   ```
-  and check the source tree using `$ gitk --all`, or `$ git log --graph --all --oneline`
+  and check the history using `$ gitk --all`, or `$ git log --graph --all --oneline`

-1. Now amend the commit using
+1. Now amend the commit (to fix your error) using
   ```
   $ git commit --amend
   ```
   Your default editor (which is most likely going to be [vi](https://en.wikipedia.org/wiki/Vi) or [vim](https://en.wikipedia.org/wiki/Vim_(text_editor))) will open, showing information about the last commit.

-1. Edit the commit message and finalize the process by saving and closing the file.
+1. Edit the commit message (and correct your error), finalize the process by saving and closing the file.
 1. View the last commit again using:
   ```
   $ git show HEAD --no-patch
   ```
   and compare the hash with the previous one.
+You can also refresh/reload `gitk`, pay close attention to your history.

-  ❓ **Why do they differ?
+  ❓ **Why do hashes differ?
 And where did the old misspelled commit go?**

 1. Launch `gitk` again and provide the `--reflog` flag, or use the regular `reflog`, see if you can find the now orphaned old commit containing the misspelled message.